Corporate Governance - Code of Business Conduct and Ethics

 The obligation of officers and employees to protect the Company’s assets includes the Company’s proprietary information.
 Proprietary information includes technology, intellectual property, research and development, business, marketing and service plans, records, salary information and any unpublished financial data and reports.
 Unauthorized use or distribution of this information would violate Company policy.
 It could also be illegal and result in civil or even criminal penalties.

 The Company’s management has the right to access items or materials placed or kept within the Company’s facilities, including telephone systems, office systems, electronic files, desks, other furniture, lockers or offices.
 Personal items, messages or information that employees consider private and/or confidential should not be stored in the Company’s workplace.
 All emails, voicemails, computers and personal files stored on the Company’s computers are the Company’s property.
 Additionally, in order to protect its employees and assets, the Company may ask to search an employee’s personal property, including briefcases, boxes or bags, that are located at or being removed from the Company’s property.
 Employees are expected to cooperate with any such requests.
-Employees are not permitted to access other employees’ work spaces or personal items or belongings, including electronic files, without prior approval from the Company’s General Counsel.
+Employees are not permitted to access other employees’ work spaces or personal items or belongings, including electronic files, when that employee is not available, without prior approval from the Company’s General Counsel.

 12. International Business Laws; Payments to Government Personnel and Foreign Operations